leclavierfrancais/rpg-companion-sillytavern/README.md

 - Info Box prompt inspiration: MidnightSleeper
 - Stats Tracker concept: Community feedback
 - Special thanks to Quack for helping me with the CSS
+- Massive kudos to Paperboy for making the mobile version work

 ## 🚀 Planned Features